Sydney Sailors' Home

-The Sydney Sailors' Home is a heritage-listed former sailors' home, theatre and visitor's centre and now gallery and restaurant, located at 106–108 George Street, in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+The Sydney Sailors' Home is a heritage-listed former sailors' home, theatre and visitor's centre, located at 106–108 George Street, in The Rocks in the City of Sydney local government area of New South Wales, Australia.
 It was designed and built in two stages: in 1864 by Weaver & Kemp and in 1926 by Spain and Cosh.
 It is also known as the former Marionette Theatre and The Rocks Heritage and Information Centre.
-The property is owned by Property NSW, an agency of the Government of New South Wales.
+The property is owned by Placemaking NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.